TiagoLourinho/optimizing-processors-efficiency-with-dl/README.md

 ### Benchmarks to training data tool

-To run the tool that converts the benchmarks to the training data (PTX and metrics collected) run:
+To run the tool that converts the benchmark to the training data (PTX and metrics collected) first compile the CUPTI script using `source/cupti/Makefile` and then run:

 `sudo <PYTHON-PATH> source/benchmarks_to_training_data.py`